Don Mills station: York Region Transit routes

 Several York Region Transit (YRT) bus routes also operate to and from Don Mills station.
-Under Ontario's One Fare Program that began on February 26, 2024, customers paying by credit, debit or Presto card can transfer between YRT and TTC services without incurring an additional fare.
-As free card transfers need to be recorded for reimbursements as well as to enforce double-fare payments for riders ineligible for free transfers between YRT and TTC services, YRT buses drop off passengers outside of the station and pick up passengers inside the station and at on-street stops outside the station.
+Under Ontario's One Fare Program that began on February 26, 2024, customers paying by credit, debit or Presto card can transfer between YRT and TTC services without incurring an additional fare within a two-hour transfer window.
+As free card transfers need to be recorded for reimbursements as well as to ensure double-fare payments are charged for riders ineligible for free transfers between YRT and TTC services, YRT buses drop off passengers outside of the station and pick up passengers inside the station and at on-street stops outside the station.

-The subway station was formerly the southern terminus for the Viva Green line of YRT's Viva Rapid Transit until that service was initially temporarily suspended in 2020 due to the COVID-19 pandemic and discontinued permanently in 2023.
+The subway station was formerly the southern terminus for the Viva Green line of YRT's Viva Rapid Transit until that service was temporarily suspended in 2020 due to the COVID-19 pandemic and discontinued permanently in 2023.